votinginfoproject/vip-specification/docs/csv/element_files/ballot_style.rst

 ballot_style.txt
 ==========================

 A container for the contests/measures on the ballot.
+Use ballot_style to display an image of the sample ballot (via the URI).

 .. _include:: ../../built_rst/tables/elements/ballot_style.rst